freaktechnik/irc-issues-bot/README.md

 irc-issues-bot
 ==============

 A node based irc bot that links to issues when they are mentioned.
-Currently it connot be invoked with a given client or similar.
+Only supports linking to issues of one repo.
+It describes itself when PM'd.

 Dependencies
 ------------